 José Andrés is America's favorite avant-garde Spanish chef.
 He's the one who made tapas a go-to light dinner choice, and the reason paella is currently on your mind.
 Señor Andrés is particularly loved in Vegas, where he runs a handful of eateries.
-Here's what Al says about this one, a secret hideaway.
+Here's what Al says about this one, a secret hideaway:

 "é by José Andrés is one of the most exclusive restaurants in this town.
-Tucked into the back of his Jaleo restaurant in The Cosmopolitan of Las Vegas, the tiny room seats only eight at a single curved bar where Chef Andrés' team prepares your meal in front of you."
+Tucked into the back of his Jaleo restaurant in The Cosmopolitan of Las Vegas, the tiny room seats only nine at a single curved bar where Chef Andrés' team prepares your meal in front of you."

 Monsieur Guy Savoy is a culinary legend in France, and this restaurant in the iconic Caesars Palace is his sole American venture.
 The mood is modern and jazzy, and so is this kitchen god's French cuisine.
 "His dishes may sound and look simple, like butter-roasted sweetbreads or tournedo steak," says Al. "But their flavors exude wow-factor flavor."

 Restaurant Guy Savoy offers the chef's classic dishes in a spare, modern space.
 All the better to focus on his nine-course signature menu that updates the French classics.

 Besides the main dining room, patrons can dine in the Bubbles Lounge or in the most-wanted place of all: the glass-enclosed Kitchen Table back where the culinary action is.